Splash Pads and Play Areas:

 - Jumping water fountains near the Imagination Pavilion in Epcot: not for playing on/in, but fun!

-- Splash and play areas throughout resorts (most Deluxes and some moderates have added great splash areas for the kids in recent years!)
+- Splash and play areas throughout resorts (most Deluxe Resorts and some Moderate Resorts have added great splash areas for the kids in recent years!)

 - Disney Springs: the Lego Store has free building activity tables, where kids can design and create a racecar, and race them down a small track.